""

 Advantages

-• Continuity: Internal buyers often prioritize preserving the existing business culture, maintaining existing customer and patient relationships, and maintaining employee relationships.
+• Continuity: Internal buyers often prioritize maintaining the existing business culture, customer and patient relationships, and employee connections.

-• In-depth knowledge: They already have a deep understanding of the business, reducing the seller’s transition period and learning curve.
+• In-depth knowledge: Since they already know the business, the transition period is shorter, and learning curve is lower.

-• Limited due diligence: Given the existing familiarity, this type of internal transaction typically requires the most limited amount of financial and operational due diligence prior to purchase.
+• Limited due diligence: Familiarity with the business reduces the need for extensive financial and operational reviews prior to purchase.

-• Employee morale: Other employees may feel more comfortable with a familiar face transitioning into ownership.
+• Employee morale: Other employees may feel more comfortable with a familiar face taking ownership.

 Disadvantages